johns9819/johns9819/README.md

 - 👋 Hi, I’m John
-- 🎧 I’m interested in technology, writing, and video games.
+- 🎧 I’m interested in technology,writing,reading & drawing.
-- 🌱 I’m currently working in developing my role with computers and IT.
+- 🌱 I’m currently working in developing my role with computers and technology.
 - 🖥️ I’m looking to learn coding on my own and to code with friends to advance and pace myself more.
 - 📫 How to reach me ...